analogdevicesinc/doctools/docs/docs_guidelines/index.rst

    User guides
    -----------

-   To simplify speed-up bring-up, a ... .
+   To simplify and speed up bring-up, a ... .
    They describe how ... .

    .. toctree::